-JOHMN follows a policy of screening papers before sending them for full peer review.
+IJOHMN follows a policy of screening papers before sending them for full peer review.
 In the initial screening of manuscripts get rejected because of plagiarism, poor grammar and outside the aims and scope of the journal.
-IJOHMN completes the initial screening of a manuscript within five-seven working days.
+IJOHMN completes the initial screening of a manuscript within five-seven business days.
 Those manuscripts that meet the minimum criteria are normally passed on to two experts for review.

 We send a manuscript for review to two reviewers simultaneously.
-Typically the manuscript will be reviewed within 21-30 days.
-Normally it takes 30-50 days to complete the review process.
+Normally it takes 30-50 business days to complete the review process.

 If a manuscript is accepted, we will send an acceptance letter to the author along with the PDF copy of the article which is going to be published.